revility/hardcorps/README.md

 # DHEWM 3 HARD CORPS 1.0.00
 Updated files for Doom 3: Harqore 2 Dhewm 3 port.
 This is an online back up of the updated files only during development.
-They are meant to be used with Hard Corps 1.0.00 for Dhewm 3 1.5.0 after it is released.
+The original sdk with all files is over at dhewm3 sdk's hub.
+They are meant to be used with Hard Corps 1.0.00 for Dhewm 3 1.5.0+ after it is released.
 It will not work with the original HardQore 2012 release.

 List of updated features: